Jojo4GH/nav/README.md

         notBlank: "{{directoryContents}}"
       then:
       - prompt: "Are you sure you want to delete non-empty directory '{{entryName}}'?"
-        choices: [ "No", "Yes" ]                    # Confirm if directory is not empty
+        choices: [ "Yes", "No" ]                    # Confirm if directory is not empty
-        default: "No"
+        default: "Yes"
         resultTo: "confirmation"
       - if:
           notEqual: [ "{{confirmation}}", "Yes" ]   # Check if confirmed